Divyagupta004dg/RISC-V-SoC_tapeout-WEEK5/README.md

 ```

 <img width="1222" height="768" alt="image" src="https://github.com/user-attachments/assets/6febc00b-a3bc-4197-9b61-40fc5b666cbc" />

-Then I executed the flow up to the Floorplan and Placement stages.
+- I executed the flow up to the Floorplan and Placement stages.

-The core area, die dimensions, and standard cell placement were successfully generated and visualized in the OpenROAD GUI.
+- The core area, die dimensions, and standard cell placement were successfully generated and visualized in the OpenROAD GUI.

-Minor setup adjustments were handled by ensuring env.sh was sourced correctly.
+- Minor setup adjustments were handled by ensuring env.sh was sourced correctly.